Small Ceremonies

 1976

-This, Carol Shields' first novel, and her second, The Box Garden, 1977, were published together in 2003 as Duet in the UK.
+Small Ceremonies and The Box Garden were published together as Duet in the UK in 2003.

 ...an achievement, a novel of ideas that also moves us."